marinuslouw/exegetic-new-site/content/training/data-science-intro.md

 topic: true
 subjects: ['Data Science']
 subjects_weight: 1
-draft: true
+draft: false
 ---

 ## Course Description

 This *short* course aims to answer the question "What is Data Science?".
-It provides a high level introduction to the important concepts.
+It provides a high level introduction to the following:

 - What is Data Science?
 - Big Data: Is it all just hype?